Take a Kid Fishing

 If you are an experienced fisherman then take them somewhere you know.
 I typically started my kids at a small lake or pond where the bank is well maintained and it was easily accessible to fish.
-I also try to make sure there wasn’t a lot of trees around.
+I also try to make sure there weren’t a lot of trees around.
 There is nothing more frustrating than losing hooks and lines to tree branches.
 If the location has a dock to get further away from shore and trees that is a good place for a starting angler, just make sure they have a life jacket if they don’t know how to swim.

 What are you waiting for?

 Fishing with your kids is an amazing experience.
 One that can build bonds that will last a lifetime.
 You can go to TakeMeFishing.org to find out more information about your local state’s guidelines.
-Or you can research more on your state’s wildlife/fish conservation website (their names vary state to state).
-Always remember to read up on the fishing rules and regulation before you take a kid fishing for your state but always remember to have fun first.
+Or you can research more on your state’s wildlife/fish conservation website (their names vary from state to state).
+Always remember to read up on the fishing rules and regulations before you take a kid fishing for your state but always remember to have fun first.
 Because if you are not having fun then you’re not fishing.